 - The step to get in and out of the camper van is a little high.
 In some models, you have to step over the wheel well to get in.
 If anyone in your party has mobility concerns, discuss them before you rent.

 Only a few places remain that rent Westfalia vans in California.
-The ones listed here are the only ones I know of.
-I have also include other companies that rent small, easy to drive and park camper vans.
-For Class B vans, try an online search.
+The companies listed here rent either Westfalia vans or other small, easy to drive and park camper vans.

-- Wicked, Los Angeles and Sacramento: These vans have the cutest designs on them and come in sizes that sleep 3 to 5.
+- Wicked, Los Angeles: These vans have the cutest designs on them and come in sizes that sleep 3 to 5.
 They carry a fold-out tent on top.

-- Lost Campers, San Francisco: Their 7-seat passenger vans don't have bright-colored paint and are a great way to blend in.
-They have a sink, storage space, dining table and a bed.
+- Lost Campers, Los Angeles and San Francisco: Their 7-seat passenger vans don't have bright-colored paint and are a great way to blend in.
+They have a sink, storage space, dining table, and a bed.